Mestix/machinelearning-melissa/README.md

 # Machine Learning Models with Optimal Hyperparameters

-This repository contains implementations of various machine learning models (CNN, DNN, RNN) with optimal hyperparameters determined through experimentation.
+This repository contains implementations of various machine learning models (NN, CNN, DNN, RNN) with optimal hyperparameters determined through experimentation.
 The project is structured to provide a clean interface for training and evaluating these models.

 ## Project Structure